pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/Fetching.md

 These APIs simply feed their data directly to GRDB's equivalent `Database` APIs, which means it is up to you to safely bind arguments and avoid SQL injection.
-If you want to write SQL queries by hand, consider using Structured Queries' `#sql` macro, instead.
+If you want to write SQL queries by hand, consider using StructuredQueries' `#sql` macro, instead.

 [structured-queries-gh]: https://github.com/pointfreeco/swift-structured-queries